Ne00n/wg-mesh/README.md

 **Planned**<br />
 - automatic mesh buildup when node has joined
 - dualstack and/or singlestack (v4/v6)
-- remove nodes

 **Features**<br />
-- join nodes with simple cli command
+- join nodes via cli
+- disconnect nodes via cli

 This has been build for Debian and Ubuntu.<br>
 Works fine on KVM or Dedis however Containers such as OVZ or LXC have issues with bird and/or wireguard.<br>